bokshi-gh/http-library/README.md

 ## Features

-- Create and handle HTTP requests and responses
-- Can be used as both an HTTP server and an HTTP client
+- Create and handle HTTP requests and responses (can be used as both an HTTP server and an HTTP client)
 - Uses [bokshi-gh/http-codec](https://github.com/bokshi-gh/http-codec) library to encode and decode HTTP requests and responses
 - Includes [nlohmann/json](https://github.com/nlohmann/json) for parsing and serializing JSON data
 - Includes [bokshi-gh/dotenv-cpp](https://github.com/bokshi-gh/dotenv-cpp) utility for loading environment variables directly from a file